tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/certificates-and-policies.md

 ﻿---
 ms.assetid: 63a42254-f2ea-4beb-9aff-d23341006538
-title: Certificates and policies | Microsoft Docs ms.service: key-vault
+title: Azure Key Vault certificates and policies | Microsoft Docs ms.service: key-vault
 author: BrucePerlerMS
 ms.author: bruceper
 manager: mbaldwin
-ms.date: 04/28/2017
+ms.date: 06/13/2017
 ---
-# Certificates and policies
+# Azure Key Vault certificates and policies

 A certificate and policy are the two primary resources that comprise a Key Vault certificate.
 A policy may be used for multiple certificates and contains important information about how a certificate will behave.